-There are some great articles and books about presenting to an audience, and a lot of those skills apply here (for some great online resources on presenting I’ll have a ‘Further Reading’ section in part 2 of this blog).
-We also did a blog post on the different forms of presentation videos that you can check out here.
-But few have tackled the unique challenges of presenting in front of the camera.
+There are some great articles and books about presenting to a live audience, and a lot of those skills apply here (for some great online resources on presenting I’ll have a ‘Further Reading’ section in part 2 of this blog).
+We also did a blog post on the different forms of presentation videos.
+But few article have tackled the unique challenges of presenting to camera.

-Let’s look at what makes presenting in front of a camera different to being on stage or in front of an audience.
+Let’s look at what makes presenting to camera different to being on stage or in front of an audience.
 Understanding this will help to unravel the unique challenges that you will be faced with as you look down the dark, cold lens of the camera.

 The obvious difference is that there is no immediate audience in front of you, just the camera operator and, in the case of interviews, the interviewer.
 This might make it easier for those who freeze up at the mere mention of presenting in front of an audience, but it can also be difficult to gauge your audience engagement from moment to moment because you are not there in front them.
 Even great stage presenters can get lost in front of the camera; they can’t use techniques like asking questions and adding a few light hearted comments to manage the audience’s energy.
 It’s like a comedian telling jokes to a statue.
 To complicate matters, in a 3D space like a lecture room, an audience can choose to look somewhere else but on a 2D screen, you’re always the centre of attention.

 Let’s take a look at some practical tools to help you create an engaging video presence.